-With over 140 attorneys in offices throughout Michigan, Bodman PLC has delivered extraordinary results to our clients for 90 years.
+With more than 160 attorneys in offices throughout Michigan, Bodman PLC has delivered extraordinary results to our clients for over 90 years.

 Our attorneys provide savvy business counsel to many of the region’s most successful companies and individuals on a broad range of issues, and we provide clients with the personal attention of a small firm with the talent and skill expected of the nation’s leading law firms.

 With practices in Banking & Financial Services, Corporate/Mergers & Acquisitions, Aviation Law & Finance, Construction, Health Care, Environmental, Enterprise Procurement, Real Estate, Intellectual Property, Data Privacy & Security, Tax, Trusts & Estates, Labor & Employment, Bankruptcy, and Insurance, we work to understand our clients’ businesses and the markets in which they operate.
 This enables us to provide strategic advice and preventative counsel to address potential issues efficiently and discreetly before they become significant and expensive problems that affect their bottom line.

 Our History –

 Bodman began its success story with attorneys who played key roles in one of history’s greatest achievements – the birth of the automotive industry.

 After working alongside automotive legend Henry Ford on the Ford Motor Company legal staff, Wallace R. Middleton and Clifford B. Longley founded their own firm in 1929.
 Several years later, Henry E. Bodman, general counsel to the Packard Motor Car Company, joined them.
 Henry Ford became one of the firm’s first clients, and they were on their way to building a strong reputation for leadership, integrity, and quality.